apurbzz-1994/add-it-to-the-list-the-webapp/README.md

 # add-it-to-the-list-the-webapp
-A webapp that helps you organize and keep track of all the recommendations your friends keep imposing on you.
+A vanilla JS webapp that helps you organize and keep track of all the recommendations your friends keep imposing on you.
 This project is inspired by [this](https://www.youtube.com/watch?v=89gkCNQAtNA&t=187s) comedy sketch.

 > When a friend recommends a new show, book or podcast... do you add it to the list?